Hexen II: Hammer of Thyrion 1.4.3

 are fully compatible Raven's Windows Hexen II-1.11 binaries.
 When run

-as a client, it can connect to Raven-1.11 servers and can play just
+as a client, it can connect to Raven-1.11 servers and play just fine.

-On the other hand, if a 1.11 client wants to connect to a H.o.T. server,
+On the other hand if a 1.11 client wants to connect to a uhexen2 server,

 the server must be started with "-protocol 18" command line argument.